 “I woke up one day and said to myself, ‘I’ve really got to turn the page here – really need to start writing a new book.’”
 This admission, courtesy of Brian Leighton, singer-songwriter and leader of regional mainstays GB Leighton, his widely-admired namesake band.

-Leighton delves deeply into that next page in his forthcoming release, Second Chance – his 10th studio album, and first in almost four years.
+Leighton delves deeply into that next page in his forthcoming release, 2nd Chance – his 10th studio album, and first in five years.
 Despite his reputation as a rousing and unmistakably positive live performer, Leighton has seen his fair share of personal problems over the years – bouts with divorce, rehab and even cancer – and Second Chance signifies his most heartfelt effort at addressing those private issues in the most direct way he’s ever attempted.

 “It’s by far my most personal record,” says Leighton, who has – in the past – spent considerable time in the co-writing chair with luminaries from Nashville and beyond.
 “This is the first album where every track is an original, by me alone.
 I wanted to stop worrying about potential hit songs and focus instead on writing about things I believe; things that are most important to me, and to which I feel most connected.”